yeshua453/website/docs/controls/searchbar.md

 ### `view_shape`

 Defines the shape of the search view.
-See [Container.shape](/docs/controls/container#shape) for possible values.
+The value is [`BoxShape`](/docs/reference/types/boxshape) enum.

+The default value is `RECTANGLE`.

 ### `view_side`

 Defines the color and weight of the search view's outline.
+The value is [`BorderSide`](/docs/reference/types/borderside) enum.

 ### `view_surface_tint_color`